tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

     ...
     ellipse(-width/2+40, y*s*-1, 10, 10)
     ellipse(x*s, -height/2+40, 10, 10)
-    theta += 0.1
+    theta += 0.05
 {% endhighlight %}

 <figure>
   <img src="{{ site.url }}/img/pitl04/trigonometry-sohcahtoa-circle-cosine-sine.png" />
 </figure>

-Sine (and cosine) wave patterns are found in various fields, including physics, engineering, and signal processing.
+Sine (and cosine) wave patterns are studied in various fields, including physics, engineering, and signal processing.

-#### What about the -TOA part?
+#### What about the ...-TOA part?

-Tangent (*tan*) functions do not produce wave-like graphs, and return values between negative infinity and infinity.
-Perhaps one of neatest practical examples of tangent is xeyes, albeit that it uses tan's inverse function, *arctangent*.
-Since the early days of the Linux *X Window System*, developers have included an application named *xeyes*.
-This places a pair of eyes somewhere on your desktop to help you locate the mouse cursor.
+Tangent (*tan*) functions do not produce wave-like graphs.
+Perhaps one of the neatest practical examples of tan is *xeyes*, albeit an application of tan's inverse function, *arctangent*.
+Since the early days of the Linux *X Window System*, developers have included a feature that places a pair of eyes somewhere on the desktop to help users locate the mouse cursor.
 This is especially handy for multi-head arrangements where there is some distance between displays.

 <figure>
   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/8/8c/Blackbox-Fenstermanager.png/512px-Blackbox-Fenstermanager.png" />
   <figcaption>
-    xeyes (at the lower-right) running on Linux.<br />
+    The (x)eyes, at the lower-right, rotate to follow the mouse cursor.<br />
     Source: <a href="https://commons.wikimedia.org/wiki/File:Blackbox-Fenstermanager.png">Wikimedia Commons</a>
   </figcaption>
 </figure>

-The arctangent function is used to find an angle between two points.
-To harness this in Processing, use the `atan2()` function.
-Create a pair of xeyes of your own by adding the following code:
+Processing provides a 2-argument arctangent function called `atan2()` which can be used to find an angle between two points.
+To see this in action, create a pair of xeyes of your own by adding the following code to your "sohcahtoa" sketch:

 {% highlight py %}
 def draw():